dvdsk/site/public/content/posts/difficult-test.md

 We start a fake HAProxy that binds to any free port.
 Then we set the config to the port fake HAProxy is using.
 It will now fail when it tries to host a secret on that port.
 Finally, we check if the error contains the hint about HAProxy forwarding.

+Let's run it!
 This fails...
 Let's print the error, we get:

 ```bash
 Error: